 Many international destinations have extra restrictions on items.
-If you are unsure about any item, please contact our Customer Service Centre, ask at your local New Zealand PostShop or selected New Zealand Post retail outlets (excluding stamp resellers), or check out our list of restricted and prohibited items.
+If you are unsure about any item, please contact our Customer Service Centre, ask at your local New Zealand PostShop or selected New Zealand Post retail outlets (excluding stamp resellers), or check out our list of prohibited and restricted items.

 Add a personal touch